 There is no egg collection involved in IUI, and the procedure is usually easy and pain free.

-The IUI journey
+The IUI process

 Initial consultation & scan

-The first step is for you to come in for an Fertility Consultation & scan where a Consultant will assess you and devise a personalised treatment plan which will give you the best chance of success.
+The first step is for you to come in for an Initial Consultation & scan where a Consultant will assess you and devise a personalised treatment plan which will give you the best chance of success.
 You will also be offered counselling support.

 2 weeks before the start of your period you will come in to meet with a fertility nurse who will talk you through your treatment plan and go through the consent forms with you.